-- In collaboration with your sponsoring professor, fill out the Honors Contract Proposal Form online here, providing relevant details about the nature and scope of the project.
+- In collaboration with your sponsoring professor, fill out the Honors Contract Proposal Form online, providing relevant details about the nature and scope of the project.
 Honors Contract Proposal submissions closed for Summer A & C on May 20th, 2022 and Summer B on July 1st, 2022.

 - Submit the completed proposal; this will be submitted to the Honors College, and reviewed by Honors Faculty Fellows and Honors Executive Board Members.
 Faculty review proposals based on their academic discipline.